East Harptree: Harptree Court

 Harptree Court was probably built in the late 18th century.
 It has a Greek Doric four-column portico probably added around 1820.
+In 2011 and 2012, Harptree Court played host to the reality television series The Great British Bake Off.
+It had reportedly also been used as a filming location for a music video by the band McFly.

 Eastwood Manor and farm

 Eastwood Manor is a Grade II listed house built in 1871.
 The neighbouring farm includes Eastwood Manor Farm Steading which is a Grade I listed building built in 1860.

 Religious sites

 Following his death in 1568 Sir John's huge, canopied tomb stands in the Norman porch of the Church of St Laurence, which itself is a Grade II* listed building, parts of which date from the 12th century.
 Two stiles in the churchyard are also listed.

 Further information and images of this church are available from: